 This page shows all current available vacancies within The Anglican Communion Secretariat

-The Anglican Communion Office, based at St Andrew’s House, London W11, England, is the permanent Secretariat for the Instruments of Communion of the Anglican Communion.
+The Anglican Communion Office, based at St Andrew’s House, London, England, is the permanent Secretariat for the Instruments of Communion of the Anglican Communion.
 It serves the Archbishop of Canterbury (in collaboration with staff at Lambeth Palace), the Anglican Consultative Council, the Primates’ Meetings, and the Lambeth Conferences as well as commissions, committees and groups that emerge from time to time, as the need arises.
-It is led by the Revd Canon Kenneth Kearon who serves as Secretary General of the Anglican Communion.
+The Revd Canon Kenneth Kearon serves as Secretary General of the Anglican Communion.

-Under the direction of the Secretary General and reporting to the Director of Finance and Administration the appointee will:
+Under the direction of the Secretary General and in close co-operation with the Chair of the Standing Commission on Unity, Faith and Order, the appointee will

 Applications should be sent to: email@example.com.
-All application and enquiries will be treated in strict confidence.
+All applications and enquiries will be treated in strict confidence.